Mixtures of Gaussian Process Experts with SMC$^2$: Numerical examples

 \section{Numerical examples}

-We demonstrate the method using multiple simulated and real-life one-dimensional data sets along with a multi-dimensional data set.
+We demonstrate the method using multiple simulated and real-life one-dimensional data sets along with two multi-dimensional data sets.
 The simulated one-dimensional sets of data consist of 1) a continuous function with homoskedastic noise and 2) a discontinuous function with heteroskedastic noise.
 The first data set is generated using

 where $\varepsilon(x_k) \sim \mathcal{N}( 0, 0.15^2)$ meaning that the measurement noise is homoskedastic.
 In contrast, the second data set is generated by